-With 96-percent coverage across the nation, Teltik builds on the fast-growing T-Mobile network, so you receive excellent performance even on a budget.
-Unlimited data plans begin at $40 per month, and the accounts come bundled with the company's business cloud service.
+With 96% coverage across the nation, Teltik builds on the fast-growing T-Mobile network, so you receive excellent performance even on a budget.
+Unlimited data plans begin at $40 per month.

 Teltik's unlimited plans use 4G LTE advanced technology with no rate increases, limits, overages, or contracts.
 Other features for the basic plan include unlimited talk and text, mobile hotspot at 3G speed, and video streaming at 480p.
 Keep in mind that your phone needs to be T-Mobile branded or GSM unlocked to work with this plan.

-Add-ons for all packages include international calling for $20 and name ID for $5.
+Add-ons for all packages include international calling for $15 and name ID is an additional fee.
 International calling allows you to make mobile to mobile calls in 30+ countries and mobile to landline calls in 70+ countries.
 The latter shows you the name and phone numbers of your callers even if they're not listed in your phone's contacts.

 If you want to cut back and don’t use too much data, the company's cheapest plan starts at $20 per month for 2G of high-speed data.